CharafeddineMechalikh/PureEdgeSim/README.md

 *   Cloud, Fog, and pure Edge computing scenarios

-*   And basicly, any scenario that involves computing on distributed nodes or mobility, for example:
+*   And basicaly, any scenario that involves computing on distributed nodes or mobility, for example:

 VANETs/MANET networks, IoT applications, Mobile Devices Clouds, Mobile Edge Computing,...